 This look is titled, “Same jeans, different day.”
 This was an early morning when I had to hit the grocery store, ATM, PO box, and UPS drop-off before 9 am so it was a throw on clothes and hide the hair kind of look.
 I love these jeans for spring and summer because they're not too heavy but heavy enough to not get all saggy and baggy, and the wide cropped legs allow for airflow.
 Same silver Birkenstocks, but this time I styled it with the crew t-shirt from Universal Standard's Foundation collection (size XS).
 The Foundation collection is super stretchy and lightweight but as you see, quite opaque.
 Again the Jenny Bird hoops to make a relatively boring outfit look purposeful.
 My HRC cap to cover bedhead and my favorite black aviators.

 This look I titled, “Comfort, but make it colorful.”
 This cupro shirtdress from Universal Standard (size XS) has been on the blog before in this post.
 While it does crease, I've decided to treat this dress as though it's made of linen and am embracing the rumple since it's so breezy and comfortable on a summer day.
 And gosh I love the color!
-Unfortunately, the dress is no longer available; this is a similar dress with sleeves, this is one without sleeves, and this is a different dress in same color and fabric.
+Unfortunately, the dress is no longer available; this is a similar dress with sleeves, and this is one without sleeves.
 Again, the Jenny Bird Cober hoops; a big shiny earring can make the most casual look feel elevated.
 As for the shoes they are from Native.
 This summer, the comfort sandal is a big trend and everyone is trying to come out with the most colorful, fashionable, and funky version of a Teva.
 This shoe comes in four different colors; I felt the neon coral (which is called Popstar Pink but isn't at all pink) was ridiculous enough that it would be a statement piece to go with a lot.
 They're wide enough for my feet (I can't say the same for most sandals like this) and while the straps are all one piece, you can adjust it to make it looser or tighter.
 They're washable, odor-resistant, and feel more secure than my everyday Birkentstock Arizonas.

 I call this look, “Sick, but make it fashion.”
 I've had a cold for almost two weeks.
 One day I'll feel fine and the next I feel like death warmed over.
 This was one of those death warmed over days yet I still had things I needed to do that required me to leave the house.
 I now have three of this dress from Universal Standard (XS Petite).
 You can see me wear the blue one in this post.
 They're so great because they seem more stylish than a standard t-shirt dress and the asymmetrical cut makes the dress fall away from the belly, showing less of your shape without looking like a sack.
 Again, the silver Birkenstocks, the silver Jenny Bird hoops, and the same orange Clare V. tote seen in the first photo (plus an XL Lands' End tote for grocery shopping).
 To hide my sick face and too sick to style hair, my Ray-Ban 62mm aviators (on sale) and a hat from Banana Republic (old; this looks similar).